Allan Point Cabin

 Directions

-Located on Halleck Island in upper Nakwasina Sound, 16 miles north of Sitka.
-Accessible by float plane (10 minutes) or boat (30 minutes) from Sitka.
-Float plane or boat access can only occur at certain stages of the tide.
-Boat operators should use charts to locate dangerous rocks toward the east side of the bay when approaching the cabin.
-Refer to USGS topographic maps Sitka A-5, A-4 and B-5.
+Located 16 boat miles north of Sitka on Halleck Island in upper Nakwasina Sound.
+Accessible by floatplane (10 minutes from Sitka) or boat (30 minutes).
+Float plane and boat access can only occur at certain tidal stages.
+Boat operators should use charts to locate dangerous rocks toward the east side of the bay on approach.

 Amenities